Is there a habit you would love to get rid of?

 Course title: Can’t kick a Bad Habit ?
 Steps to Habit Change

 Pre -enrolment is essential.
-Enrol soon to ensure a place as class numbers are limited to 16
+Class numbers are limited to 16

 For more information: contact Cathie